Zackazt/Ogonek_Website/README.md

 * Added capabilities for users to have profile pictures.
 * Added links to user profiles int he navigation area, along with various places throughout the site.
 * Added ability to rate posts out of 5 stars.
+* Need to start planning for deployment in order to get feedback.